 A Contribution to the Critique of Political Economy was the product of Marx’s ongoing work on Capital.
 What were some of Marx’s main critiques of political economy?
 First, it took appearances for granted and didn’t ask about the underlying structures that generated such appearances.
 Second, it viewed political economy and the world as a series of independent objects and subjects, when they were interconnected and interrelated parts of a unity or totality that was in constant motion.
 Third, and as a result of the first two critiques, it didn’t take a historical-materialist approach to understanding these transformations, projecting present categories back into the past and the future, so that capitalism as a social system was figured as eternal.

 Those who take the base as independent and static thus side with Marx’s bourgeois adversaries.
-It’s not an economistic formula in which changes in the economy automatically and predictably lead to changes in society.
+For Marx, it is not an economistic formula in which changes in the economy automatically and predictably lead to changes in society.
 The base-superstructure is a “spatial metaphor” that serves descriptive purposes .
-While it can lend itself to a reading whereby what happens below determines what happens on top, if read as a Marxist model it’s helpful for understanding and analyzing the dynamics of the class struggle.
+While it can lend itself to a reading whereby what happens below determines what happens on top, if grasped as a Marxist model it’s helpful for understanding and analyzing the dynamics of the class struggle.

 This is why Marx used the superstructure in The Eighteenth Brumaire of Louis Bonaparte: to “distinguish still more the phrases and fancies of parties from their real organism and their real interests, their conception of themselves from their reality” .
 He goes on to partially locate the failure of the 1848 Paris revolution and the success of the 1851 coup of Louis-Napoléon Bonaparte in the emergence of social-democracy, which